ProLoser/CakePHP-Cacheable/README.md

 # Cacheable Behavior

 Cacheable is a wrapper method for standard queries.
-It stores each query under a unique key in the cache when performed.
+It stores each query result under a unique key based on the find type and parameters in the cache when performed.
+If the cached data already exists, it will use it instead of querying the database again.

+Cache is automatically wiped out for a model during  the afterSave and afterDelete of that model.
+You will have to manually clear the cache for deepfinds however.

+## Requires

+You must have the clear__cache plugin by Ceeram installed in order for this to work.
+The plugin can be found here: https://github.com/ceeram/clear_cache

 ## Installation